Renault FT-17 Tanks in the Rif War

 My mother's cousin Cipriano Briz ("uncle Cipri") was stationed in the Spanish Protectorate in Morocco in the 1920's during the Rif War (called in Spain "La Guerra de Africa" or "La Guerra de Marruecos").
 He was in the infantry.

-The photo shows Cipri as a lieutenant at Zoco Tzelatza on June 2, 1921.
+Cipri was born in 1893.
+The photo shows him as a lieutenant at Zoco Tzelatza on June 2, 1921.
 This is probably

 the Zoco Tzelatza of the western war zone (Beni Aros), also called Buharrax, which is near Ayyalia.
 Ayyaila is